gnunn1/tilix/README.md

 * Add the Gnome Terminal support for encodings
 * Add an option to support a "compact" view which would have smaller terminal title bars and move commands to popup menus
 * Add support for localization
-* Add support for Fedora patched VTE which supports notifications

 Additional feature requests are gladly accepted